 There is growing interest in an approach called ‘Housing First’.
 Originating in New York as an alternative to the emergency shelter provision that is the norm in the USA, the Housing First approach is based on helping people with complex needs to secure a tenancy first along with a long term and flexible package of support around them.

 St Mungo’s has been at the forefront of designing, implementing and running Housing First projects in the UK.

-We’re the largest provider of Housing First services in England, currently supporting over 100 clients in nine different locations.
-Our services are in Bournemouth, Brighton, Camden, Ealing, Essex, Haringey, Hammersmith and Fulham, Reading and Westminster.
+We’re one of the largest providers of Housing First services in England, currently supporting over 150 clients in eleven different locations.
+Our services are in Bournemouth, Brent, Brighton, Camden, Ealing, Essex, Haringey, Hammersmith and Fulham, Reading, Tower Hamlets and Westminster.